-An employee may be eligible for a disability leave of absence with or without pay when they have exhausted their twelve (12) workweek FML entitlement in a calendar year, or they are not otherwise eligible for FML Leave, or the employee has exhausted her four (4) month entitlement to Pregnancy Disability Leave under the Pregnancy Disability Leave Laws, and the employee:
+An employee may be eligible for a disability leave of absence with or without pay when s/he has exhausted her/his twelve (12) workweek FML entitlement in a calendar year, or s/he is not otherwise eligible for FML Leave, or the employee has exhausted her four (4) month entitlement to Pregnancy Disability Leave under the Pregnancy Disability Leave Laws, and s/he:

-- a. is medically incapable of performing the essential assigned functions of their job due to a non-work related illness or injury, and - b. has furnished evidence of disability satisfactory to the University.
+- a. is medically incapable of performing the essential assigned functions of her/his job due to a non-work related illness or injury, and - b. has furnished evidence of disability satisfactory to the University.